dortania/OpenCore-Install-Guide/installer-guide/mac-install.md

 To start we'll want to grab ourselves a copy of macOS, you can skip this and head to formatting the USB if you're just making a bootable OpenCore stick and not an installer.
 For everyone else, you can either download macOS from the App Store or with gibMacOS

-**Note for legacy users**

-1. If your hardware does not support UEFI, follow the [Legacy Install](../extras/legacy.md) section
-2. Once completed, continue the guide at the **[Downloading macOS](#downloading-macos)** section

-For those needing macOS versions no longer hosted on Apple's catalog(ie. Sierra and older), follow the [Legacy macOS install](https://github.com/dortania/OpenCore-Install-Guide/blob/master/installer-guide/legacy-mac-install.md) guide

 ## Downloading macOS: Modern OS

 * This method allows you to download macOS 10.13 and newer, for 10.12 and older see [Downloading macOS: Legacy OS](#downloading-macos-legacy-os)